 On this Nelson Mandela Day, Melbourne Museum announces landmark show Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Top 3 tips for emerging arts managers (locked) With many in the sector working in administrative roles, we’ve asked arts leaders from Darwin to Hobart and Perth to Sydney to offer advice for those at the beginning of their careers.
 The Big List: what made an impact in the visual arts in 2018 2018 was big: big blockbusters, big lobbying, big cock-ups and big shifts at the top end for the visual arts.
 Mitzevich finds the answers to lead the NGA in its DNA (locked) No new building, more digital content, a Mitzevich collection rehang and a year of blockbusters; all part of the vision to turn the National Gallery around for 21st century engagement.
-ICYMI: this week’s arts news round up From a new art market platform to a commission to mark the national apology to Child Sexual Abuse, ArtsHub recaps the week's arts news.
-Peer mentorship offers rewards beyond the silo of geography A new program led by the British Council pairs Australian and British arts colleagues from minority and First Nations backgrounds to affect future decision making.
-The Sydney Opera House is not a billboard – sector speaks out (locked) Anger across the sector as NSW Premier orders the Sydney Opera House to be used for horse racing advertisement – protested last night as lights turned on.
-Creative ageing is an urgent and fashionable topic, yet currently unsustainable (locked) Creative ageing is a two-fold problem: the crisis of our artists ageing into poverty, and the lack of sustainability in training and programs as a broader public ages creatively.
+ICYMI: this week’s arts news round up (locked) From a new art market platform to a commission to mark the national apology to Child Sexual Abuse, ArtsHub recaps the week's arts news.
 (Premium content) Premium content Gina Fairley Wednesday 18 July, 2018 In a world premiere, the exhibition ‘Mandela My Life’ will bring Mandela's rich legacy to life through rare objects and archives.
 This content is only available to members of ArtsHub Join Now for instant access!
 A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
 Join Now and join the British arts community today 2004 ©NMF/Matthew Willman Member login Email address Password Forgot password?
-About the author Gina Fairley covers the Visual Arts nationally for ArtsHub.
-Based in Sydney you can follow her on Twitter @ginafairley and Instagram at fairleygina.
+About the author Gina Fairley is ArtsHub's National Visual Arts Editor.
+For a decade she worked as a freelance writer and curator across Southeast Asia and was previously the Regional Contributing Editor for Hong Kong based magazines Asian Art News and World Sculpture News.
+Prior to writing she worked as an arts manager in America and Australia for 14 years.
+She is based in Mittagong, regional NSW, and you can follow her on Twitter @ginafairley and Instagram at fairleygina.